 George is a member of the National Board of Directors for the National Association of County Officials (NACO), a member of the North Carolina Association of County Commissioners (NCACC) and a member of the Board of Directors for Cardinal Innovations.
 George was a volunteer with the Charlotte-Mecklenburg Police Athletic League (PAL) and served as director of the PAL Summer Enrichment Program for underprivileged children during the summer for 10 years.
-He attends Saint Paul Baptist Church, a 5000 member congregation, where he serves as Chairman of the Board of Directors, member of the Visitors Ministry, the Hymn Choir and is a former Deacon.
-Additionally, George serves as Chairman of the Centralina Economic Development Committee, which serves nine Counties, including Mecklenburg County and also serves as a member of the Communities in Schools Board of Directors and was a Delegate and Executive Board Member of the Centralina Council of Governments.
+He attends Saint Paul Baptist Church, a 5000 member congregation, where he serves as Chairman of the Board of Directors, member of the Visitors Ministry, the Hymn Choir and is a Deacon emeritus.
+Additionally, George served as Chairman of the Centralina Economic Development Committee, which serves nine Counties, including Mecklenburg County, serves as a member of the Communities in Schools Board of Directors and was a Delegate and Executive Board Member of the Centralina Council of Governments.
 George has served and continues to serve on a number of other local boards and commissions.

 George is a lifelong resident of Mecklenburg County, born and reared in Pineville.
 He attended Charlotte-Mecklenburg Schools and is a 1974 graduate of South Mecklenburg High School.
 After finishing high school, he entered the United States Marine Corps (USMC), where he received meritorious promotions to the rank of PFC and Lance Corporal.
 He obtained the rank of Sergeant by the end of his enlistment in 1976.
 George returned to Charlotte and served as a counselor for the National conference of Christians and Jews, now the National Council of Community and Justice.
 In 1978, he was employed by the Charlotte-Mecklenburg Police Department, where he served until his retirement in June of 2005.

 George has long been interested in public service and politics.
 When attending South Mecklenburg High School, he was elected to student council and served as president of the Bus Divers club.
-In 2004, he served as campaign manager for the successful Wilhelmenia Rembert for County Commission campaign.
+In 2004, he has served as a campaign manager and as GOTV Chair for the Black Political Caucus.

 George is the recipient of many awards and recognitions, among them is the Richard H. Hagemeyer Award.
 The Highest Honor given to graduates of Central Piedmont Community College.